ComputerAidedLL/coq-ll/README.md

 ## Getting Started

-The project was tested with Coq 8.16 to 8.20 (thanks to Olivier Laurent!).
+The project was tested with Rocq 9.0 (thanks to Olivier Laurent!).
 No extra library is needed for compilation.

 There are two main directories